Pensions and divorce

 - if the member has registered for primary protection and pension sharing arrangements have been agreed after 5 April 2006, the protected LTA will be reduced (and may be lost).

 - If the member has individual protection 2014 or 2016 (IP14 or IP16) the relevant amount used for the protected value is reduced by the amount of any pension debit.
 If the transfer day is on or after 6 April 2015 (for IP14) or on or after 6 April 2017 (for IP16), the pension debit amount is first reduced by 5% for each complete tax year between 5 April 2014 / 5 April 2016 and the transfer day.
-This could result in IP14 / IP16 being lost in full.
+This could result in IP14 / IP16 being reduced or lost in full.

 Finance Act 2014 Schedule 6 part 1